Predictive inference for travel time on transportation networks: Discussion

-We develop reliable and computationally efficient inference methods to estimate the parameters of such population and trips-specific distribution of travel time.
-Our methods relay on the first and second moment estimates of speed distribution on edges of the network, that do not require any involved estimation method, resulting in analytical prediction intervals that are interpretable, require minimal computational complexity, and attain the theoretical coverage levels.
+We develop reliable and computationally efficient inference methods to estimate the parameters of such population and trip-specific distributions of travel time.
+Our methods rely on the first- and second-moment estimates of speed distribution on edges of the network, which do not require any complex estimation methods, resulting in analytical prediction intervals that are interpretable, require minimal computational complexity and attain the theoretical coverage levels.
 Our trip-specific prediction intervals are suitable for short and long trips, providing tighter bounds than competing models (Fig.~\ref{fig:comparision-of-prediction-intervals}).
-Since they are composed of the sum of second moment estimates of speed on each road, they are suitable for high throughput, low latency applications.
+Since they are composed of the sum of second-moment estimates of speed on each road, they are suitable for high-throughput, low-latency applications.
 We implemented our method in an \texttt{R}-package, located at~\texttt{https://github.com/melmasri/traveltimeCLT}, and implemented some competing models at~\texttt{https://melmasri.github.io/traveltimeHMM}.

-The effectiveness of our trip-specific intervals is a result, first, from our insight on the long-term Gaussian-based distribution of travel time, and second, from accounting for dependency of speed on time which helps in reducing the predictive error that accumulates with distance, to an almost negligible bias.
+The effectiveness of our trip-specific intervals is a result, first, of our insight into the long-term Gaussian-based distribution of travel time, and second, of accounting for the dependency of speed on time, which helps in reducing the predictive error that accumulates with distance to an almost negligible bias.
 This bias accumulates by summing the estimation biases on each segment on a route.

-Alternative approaches can also lead to a similar asymptotic Gaussian-based distribution of travel time.
-For example, by continuity and boundedness of speed (Definition~\ref{assump:seasonality-of-speed-on-a-road}), it can be approximated, to a large degree, by a finite Gaussian mixture \citep{norets2010approximation, ghosh2003bayesian, nestoridis2011universal}.
-Asymptotic results based on such approximation would be empirically useful for very long trips.
-Since our focus is to provide tight prediction bounds for short and long trips, we followed the alternative approach presented in this paper.